 By Sam Aitchison

 (Sam Aitchison is a sophomore at Saint Louis University.
-He can be reached at firstname.lastname@example.org.)
+Contact him via email at email@example.com)